MIKObscura/cmus_local_scrobbler/README.md

 * main.rb: parses the cmus status and sends it to the other scripts
 * scrobble_json.rb: uses the parsed status and writes it in the json files
 * scrobble_stats.rb: makes various statistics from the database and dates.txt files and dumps them in a file called stats.json (not fully implemented yet)
-* track.rb: definition of the Track class, previously used for stats but now is unused because the database fulfills that role instead
 * database.rb: contains a single function to add a track to the database, increments its plays counter if it's already there
 * config.rb: reads the configuration file